A Unified Theory of Diversity in Ensemble Learning: Problem Statement: What is Ensemble Diversity?

-\paragraph{Known results for classifier ensembles:} For classification problems, we might have estimates of the class probability distribution, or just labels Understanding diversity in these scenarios has proven more challenging.
-An early result by \citet{tumer1996error} demonstrated that the correlation between pairs of ensemble averaged class probabilities had a simple relationship to the overall ensemble classification error, at least in a region close to decision boundaries.
-The analysis was extended to weighted combinations by \citet{fumera2005theoretical}, under similar assumptions. \citet{brown2009information} and \citet{zhou2010multi} proposed information theoretic analyses, showing that diversity manifests as both low- and high-order interactions between ensemble members. \citet{buschjager2020generalized} used a Taylor approximation on twice-differentiable losses, showing an exact decomposition when higher derivatives are zero, e.g. squared loss, but not cross-entropy.
-Similarly, \citet{ortega2022diversity} decomposed upper bounds on losses, again only obtaining an equality for squared loss.

-\citet{kuncheva2003measures} took another approach, examining diversity measures for their empirical relationship to the ensemble error.
-One strategy they proposed was to choose a discrepancy metric $\delta(q_i,q_j)\in \mathbb{R}$ between the predictions of two models at point ${\bf x}$, and defining ``diversity'' by averaging over all pairs of ensemble members:
+\paragraph{Known results for classifier ensembles:} For classification problems, we might have estimates of the class probability distribution, or just labels---usually combined by averaging probabilities, or majority voting. \citet{tumer1996error} showed that the correlation between pairs of averaged class probabilities had a simple relationship to the overall ensemble classification error, at least in a region close to decision boundaries. \citet{brown2009information} and \citet{zhou2010multi} proposed information theoretic analyses, showing that diversity manifests as both low- and high-order interactions between ensemble members. \citet{buschjager2020generalized} used a Taylor approximation on twice-differentiable losses, showing an exact decomposition only when higher derivatives are zero, e.g.,squared loss, but not cross-entropy.
+Similarly, \citet{ortega2022diversity} decomposed upper bounds on losses, again only obtaining an equality for squared loss. \citet{kuncheva2003measures} considered diversity measures for their correlation to the ensemble error.
+They investigated numerous discrepancy metrics in the form $\delta(q_i({\bf x}),q_j({\bf x}))\in \mathbb{R}$, which are averaged over all pairs of ensemble members at each test point ${\bf x}$:

-The diversity measure is then evaluated for its correlation to the overall ensemble performance, and seen as more successful if it has high correlation, illustrated in Figure~\ref{fig:diversity_toy_plot}.
+The ensemble diversity is this quantity averaged over a validation dataset.
+The ensemble diversity is evaluated on its empirical correlation to the ensemble performance, and seen as more successful if it has high correlation, illustrated in Figure~\ref{fig:diversity_toy_plot}.

-Several measures (including non-pairwise measures) were explored for both class labels and class probability distributions, with no single measure proving more successful than any other.
-Almost 20 years on, novel diversity heuristics and measures are still being proposed, e.g., \citet{jan2019novel,rame2021dice,wu2021boosting}.
+Several measures (including also non-pairwise measures) were explored, with no single measure proving more successful than any other.
+Almost 20 years on, novel diversity heuristics/measures are still being proposed, e.g., \citet{jan2019novel,wu2021boosting}.

-\paragraph{Our approach to the problem:} In our work we build on the strong foundation of bias-variance theory \citep{heskes1998bias, pfau2013, wood2022bias}.
-This results in exact {\em bias-variance-diversity} decompositions for several ensemble losses, and a deeper understanding of the importance of the ensemble combination rule.